Fedalto/ideas/thousand.md

 ## 90. [Views of Data](id:data-views)

+Applications such as wiki or ERP applications are typically monolithic where the full application is absolutely necessary to interact with the underlying data.
+Data conversion is needed to move data between ecosystems.
 Conversion is less useful than a view over data.
 When we have a view over data, we can use multiple tools to interact with the same data.

  * If complex filtering or sorting behaviour cannot be shifted to a database, it would be preferable if the data retrieved could still be queried as if it was.
 It is likely a dedicated querying module would give better performance than writing custom sorting and filtering.
 The same APIs for sorting and filtering used both the client and server.
  * Running database queries over a CSV/JSON/XML file